Monday, April 13, 2020 – 2:45 pm

 From the onset of the COVID-19 pandemic, we have regularly seen people choose to wear a variety of masks, from medical masks to cloth face coverings, in grocery stores, parks, on buses and sidewalks.

 As we all look to protect our loved ones and ourselves, many have asked if this is the right thing to do?
-It is important to reserve medical masks and N95 respirators for our health-care-workers

 A non-medical cloth mask or face covering, while helpful in containing your own droplets, will not protect you from COVID-19, nor is wearing one required of you if you can keep your safe distance from others.
 Moreover, using a cloth mask does not give you permission to disregard physical distancing and self-isolation orders.
 Indeed, these, along with respiratory etiquette and hand hygiene, remain the key proven measures to stop transmission.